Let’s start with definitions …

 Thankfully, Wikipedia’s definition takes us far closer to the heart of the matter:

-The best metaphor for multi-channel is a wheel with spokes.
+The best metaphor for a multi-channel ecommerce strategy is a wheel with spokes.

 At the center of the wheel is your product (i.e., a sale).
 On the outer rim of the wheel are your customers where each channel offers a separate and independent opportunity to purchase.